You built it. Now you can’t leave it.

 We know what it looks like from the inside.
 The owner who’s still the one clients call when something goes wrong.
 The GM who technically runs the team but still defers every hard decision upward.
 The $8M business that should be doing $15M but can’t because growth means more hours from the one person who’s already at capacity.

 If that sounds like your business, we built Clarity Systems specifically for this situation.
 Not for startups.
 Not for corporates.
-For established businesses where a capable owner has become the load-bearing wall, and wants to stop being one.
-Whether you want to sell it, step away from it, or finally find out what it’s worth without you, the diagnosis is the same.
+For established businesses where a capable owner has become the load-bearing wall and wants to stop being one.
+Whether you want to sell it, step away from it, or finally find out what it is worth without you in it.
+The diagnosis is the same.
 Because the problem is the same.